Cyber Security Salary and Job Opportunities

 Cybersecurity Defense, MS

 Our master’s degree is a great place to begin if you want to pursue leadership positions in cybersecurity.
 The online/hybrid program combines core subjects like penetration testing and digital forensics with project management, leadership, and risk assessment.
-According to Payscale, the average salary for those with a master’s degree is $91,000.
+According to Payscale, the average annual salary for those with a master’s degree is $91,000.

 Additional degree programs offered at different colleges across Rhode Island are as follows: